Troisgros family: Restaurants

 In 1995, Michel and Marie-Pierre opened a café-restaurant-grocery opposite the train station in Roanne.
-The memory of the Italian salmon inspired them in the design of this simple and elegant place where precise, home-style cooking (tart with onion and dry ceps, flat omelette and blown with the fourme) is served along with memories of voyages (fish and chips, Indian sauce or sea bream ceviche).
-It also sold high-quality products such as the judion, an enormous white bean found in tapas bars in Seville and an ingredient of choice for artichoke livers.
+The memory of the Italian salmon inspired them in the design of this simple and elegant place where precise, home-style cooking, such as a (tart with onion and dried ceps, and flat omelette stuffed with Fourme cheese) is served along with memories of voyages (fish and chips, Indian sauce or sea bream ceviche).
+It also sold high-quality products such as the judion, an enormous white bean found in tapas bars in Seville and an ingredient of choice for artichoke lovers.

 In 2015, Le Central celebrated its 20th anniversary.